ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/studio/database/settings/import-from-sql.markdown

 Flow goes like this:

 1. Rows are read from source SQL database by executing query defined in filter section.
+This query can contain **where** which gives the ability to filter out as SQL statement level.

 2. Initial transformation is applied: embedded properties are calculated, foreign key columns are filled in based on user choice.